Love on the Dole (June 28, 1941)

 On some level, I always knew that my family was poor, but it never really sunk in how poor we were until as an older adult another couple and my girlfriend and I wanted to visit Punxsutawney, Pennsylvania one year to watch the annual Groundhog Day celebration.

-I had not seen the house that my family lived in the first 9 years of my life since we moved away some forty years earlier.
-I had, and still have, vivid memories of that house.
+I had not seen the house that my family lived in the first 9 years of my life since Dad moved us to Meadville, Pennsylvania to pastor a church there.
+I had, and still have, vivid memories of that house in Punxsy.
 I can see the front porch where my big sister Irene would sit with me and my sister Carol and a big bowl of popcorn on warm summer nights and tell us scary stories that she made up for us.

 I can see the stairway in the front room, or 'parlor,' that led upstairs to two of the bedrooms on the second floor.
 I can see and remember all of the good times I had, and know that when I was young I never had a feeling of lack.
 We always had 'enough.'
 Dad made sure that we were grateful for the blessings we had, and thankful that we were better off than many folks around us.

-No, I lie . . . if dad had somehow doubled his salary, we would then have risen to the 'dirt poor' designation.
-But in this great world we have the ability to do, have or become anything that we can focus on with a passion for having, and I know that dad and mom had a great life, and my sisters and I have amazingly wonderful lives that have far exceeded what our parents had.
+No, I lie . . . if dad had somehow doubled his salary, we might then have risen to the ‘dirt poor’ designation.
+But I know that dad and mom had a great life, and my sisters and I have amazingly wonderful lives today that have far exceeded what our parents had.

 In England ‘on the dole’ was a phrase that began around 1919, and meant to be unemployed and receiving help from the government.
 ‘The Dole’ was the money or food goods that were provided for the poor while they are out of work.
 In this movie, most of the residents of the poor little town of Hankey Park are out of work and struggling for their daily bread.